zAlweNy26/AlweStats/README.md

 ### Changelog

+**4.4.0**
+- Moved "AlweStats.json" path from "plugins" folder to "config" folder
+- Moved the player infos in character selection toggle in a new config setting called "PlayerInfos"
+- Added y value in the cursor coordinates showed in the large map (set the setting to default to see the change)
+- Added a console/chat subcommand "reload" to reload the AlweStats configuration file
+- Fixed a bug that was showing an error message related to the smelter
+- Added a config setting "ShowTotalOfQueue" to show the total remaining time for the entire queue or for a single item
+- Added the rune stones to the custom pins (you have to interact with it to add the pin)
+- Fixed a bug that was causing an error if not all the custom status effects were enabled with "MinimalStatusEffects" mod enabled
+- Integrated dependencies "System.Data.dll" and "System.Runtime.Serialization.dll" (so now you can delete those two files)

 **4.3.1**
+- Changed configuration file name from "AlweStats.cfg" to "Alwe.AlweStats.cfg"
 - Added compatibility with "MinimalStatusEffects" mod
 - Added compatibility with "OdinShip" mod
 - Added cooking stations and smelters status strings in the EnvStats section